JPJsonStreambufferProtocol Protocol Reference

 Discussion

-bytes from the array of bytes pointed to by buffer
+Write length bytes from the array of bytes pointed to by buffer into the

 stream-buffer.
 This may block the current thread until after the requested